BazzaCuda/KBDInds/README.md

 No licence restrictions.
 It's yours.
 Take it.

-If you need a build of this application, let me know in Discussions (https://github.com/BazzaCuda/KBDInds/discussions) and I'll happily provide one for you.
+If you need a build of this application, let me know in Discussions (https://github.com/BazzaCuda/KBDInds/discussions) and I'll happily provide one for you, Windows 32-bit or 64-bit.